icmx/just-monorepo/HOWTO.md

 npm install --save-dev typescript
 ```

-To compile TypeScript sources into executable JavaScript files create a `tsconfig.json` splitted configuration for each sub-package and for root package too:
+To compile TypeScript create a `tsconfig.json` configuration, for each sub-package and for root package too:

 ```diff
   just-monorepo/